Gordon Parks

-Gordon Roger Alexander Buchanan Parks (November 30, 1912 – March 7, 2006) was an American photographer, composer, author, poet, and film director, who became prominent in U.S. documentary photojournalism in the 1940s through 1970s—particularly in issues of civil rights, poverty and African Americans—and in glamour photography.
-He is best remembered for his iconic photos of poor Americans during the 1940s (taken for a federal government project), for his photographic essays for Life magazine, and as the director of the films Shaft, Shaft's Big Score and the semiautobiographical The Learning Tree.
+Gordon Roger Alexander Buchanan Parks (November 30, 1912 – March 7, 2006) was an American photographer, composer, author, poet, and filmmaker, who became prominent in U.S. documentary photojournalism in the 1940s through 1970s—particularly in issues of civil rights, poverty and African Americans—and in glamour photography.
+He is best remembered for his iconic photos of poor Americans during the 1940s (taken for a federal government project), for his photographic essays for Life magazine, and as the director of the films Shaft, Shaft's Big Score, and the semiautobiographical The Learning Tree.

 Parks was one of the first black American filmmakers to direct films within the Hollywood system, developing films relating the experience of slaves and struggling black Americans, and helping create the "blaxploitation" genre.
-The National Film Registry citation mentions it as "the first feature film by a black director to be financed by a major Hollywood studio."
+The National Film Registry cites The Learning Tree as "the first feature film by a black director to be financed by a major Hollywood studio."

 Early life

 Parks was born in Fort Scott, Kansas, the son of Andrew Jackson Parks and Sarah Ross, on November 30, 1912.
 He was the youngest of 15 children.
 His father was a farmer who grew corn, beets, turnips, potatoes, collard greens, and tomatoes.
 They also had a few ducks, chickens, and hogs.

 He attended a segregated elementary school.
 His high school had both black people and white people, because the town was too small for segregated high schools, but black students were not allowed to play sports or attend school social activities, and they were discouraged from developing aspirations for higher education.
 Parks related in a documentary on his life that his teacher told him that his desire to go to college would be a waste of money.

 When Parks was 11 years old, three white boys threw him into the Marmaton River, believing he couldn't swim.
 He had the presence of mind to duck underwater so they wouldn't see him make it to land.
 His mother died when he was fourteen.
 He spent his last night at the family home sleeping beside his mother's coffin, seeking not only solace, but a way to face his own fear of death.

-Soon after, he was sent to St. Paul, Minnesota, to live with a sister and her husband.
+Soon after, he was sent to St. Paul, Minnesota, to live with his sister and her husband.
 He and his brother-in-law argued frequently and Parks was finally turned out onto the street to fend for himself at the age of 15.
 Struggling to survive, he worked in brothels, and as a singer, piano player, bus boy, traveling waiter, and semi-pro basketball player.
 In 1929, he briefly worked in an elite gentlemen's club, the Minnesota Club.
 There he observed the trappings of success and was able to read many books from the club library.
 When the Wall Street Crash of 1929 brought an end to the club, he jumped a train to Chicago, where he managed to land a job in a flophouse.